CryptoDekade/nodejs-authentication-template/README.md

 ## A template for user authentication and authorization

-This is a template for handling user authentication using Express, MongoDB and JWT.
+This is a template for handling user authentication and authorization using Express, MongoDB and JWT.

 ## Features